-Tachyon is a fault tolerant distributed file system enabling reliable file sharing at memory-speed across cluster frameworks, such as Spark and MapReduce.
+Tachyon is a memory-centric distributed file system enabling reliable file sharing at memory-speed across cluster frameworks, such as Spark and MapReduce.
 It achieves high performance by leveraging lineage information and using memory aggressively.
-Tachyon caches working set files in memory thereby avoiding going to disk to load datasets that are frequently read.
+Tachyon caches working set files in memory, thereby avoiding going to disk to load datasets that are frequently read.
 This enables different jobs/queries and frameworks to access cached files at memory speed.

 Java-like File API: Tachyon’s native API is similar to that of the java.io.File class, providing InputStream and OutputStream interfaces and efficient support for memory-mapped I/O. We recommend using this API to get the best performance from Tachyon

-Pluggable underlayer file system: Tachyon checkpoints in-memory data to the underlayer file system.
-Tachyon has a generic interface to make plugging an underlayer file system easy.
-It currently supports HDFS, S3, and single-node local file systems.
-Support for many other file systems is coming.
+Pluggable underlayer file system: To provide fault-tolerance, Tachyon checkpoints in-memory data to the underlayer file system.
+It has a generic interface to make plugging different underlayer file systems easy.
+We currently support HDFS, S3, GlusterFS, and single-node local file systems, and support for many other file systems is coming.

 Native support for raw tables: Table data with over hundreds of columns is common in data warehouses.
-Tachyon provides native support for multi-columned data.
-The user can choose to only put hot columns in memory.
+Tachyon provides native support for multi-columned data, with the option to put only hot columns in memory to save space.

 Command line interaction: Users can use